ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 The cooperative role model of Scrum does not explicitly mention the architects role.
 Except of the Product Owner, the Scrum Master and the Development Team no other roles are named.
 It is supposed that the members of the Scrum Team will self-organize and find suitable solutions.

 But in that model, how will architectural decisions being taken?
-Are they a result of a team-oriented brainstorming and is the decision „emergent“, as long as the decision is being taken „late“?
+Are they a result of a team-oriented brainstorming and is the decision *„emergent“*, as long as the decision is being taken *„late“*?
 How is ensured that the decisions follow a consistent concept and lead to conceptual integrity?
 My thesis is, that the cooperative derivation of architectural decisions improve decision quality, but that conceptual integrity can only be achieved for the system if the final decision-making competency is in the hand of one or at a maximum two closely collaborating persons.

 Human and process
 ---
 A good architecture has conceptual integrity.
 One question is, can this be achieved by organizational measures, like processes and organizational structures, or is the expertise of an experienced and inspired architect of higher importance?

 From the perspective of Agile software development the answer is easy to find.
-The first value statement of the Agile Manifesto states, that „individuals and interactions are valued higher than processes and tools“ [Agile Manifesto][agilemanifesto].
+The first value statement of the Agile Manifesto states, that *„individuals and interactions are valued higher than processes and tools“* [Agile Manifesto][agilemanifesto].
 Therefore in an Agile environment the architect always has a higher significance  than any architecture process.

 And there is even another reason to favor the person over the process.
 Software development requires social and communicating skills as well as engineering excellence and creativity.
 For an innovative product creativity is an important solution ingredient.
 Humans are creative, not so processes.
 Creativity can be supported by organizational structures but any organization will only help if creative people in general and creative architects in particular are high valued in the context of software development.